If a woman in your life has recently given birth, then there’s a 1 in 5 chance they are struggling with postpartum depression.

 1. Know the symptoms

 It’s very common for a mother to be in denial about their postpartum depression at first.
 Even if she does have her suspicions, it’s unlikely that she will admit it out loud.
-This is why it’s important to recognize the symptoms in someone else so that, even if she doesn’t want to talk about it, you can be there to support her.
+Often, it can be hard to tell the difference between the common baby blues and a real mental health disorder unless you know what to look for.
+The best way to help a mother with postpartum depression is to recognize the symptoms.
+Even if she doesn’t want to talk about it, you can get her the help she needs.

 2. Believe her